 The Home Office is aware that many workers sponsored under Tiers 2 and 5 are now working from home rather than their normal workplace due to the coronavirus pandemic.
 Tiers 2 and 5 sponsors are normally required to notify the Home Office of such changes of circumstances.
 However due to the current exceptional situation the Home Office will not require sponsors to do so if the working from home is directly related to the pandemic.

-The above arrangements apply initially until 31 May 2020 by which date they will be reviewed.
+The above arrangements apply until 31 July 2020 by which date they will be reviewed.